Plenty of directors have made extreme cinema. However, only a few have been arrested for murder and owned the title Monsieur Cannibal.

 Like most Italian exploitation directors, Deodato tried nearly any genre that was hot at the time.
 The Lone Runner is the next example.
 This post-apocalyptic film stars Italian mainstay Miles O’Keefe (the Ator series), Raiders of the Lost Ark bad guy Ronald Lacey, John Steiner, Hal Yamanouchi and Yugoslavian actress Savina Gersak, who ends up in all manner of movies I obsess over, including Iron Warrior, Afghanistan – The Last War Bus, Curse II: The Bite, Beyond the Door III and Midnight Ride.

 Deodato’s next film, The Barbarians, moves into another Italian-beloved genre, the peplum film by way of Conan the Barbarian pastiche.
-This was a well-trod genre for the director, as the firm movie he made was Hercules, Prisoner of Evil.
+This was a well-trod genre for the director, as the first movie he made was Hercules, Prisoner of Evil.

 What would be better than one barbarian?
 How about two?
 Twin brothers — The Barbarian Brothers!
 Made for Cannon Films, with a script by James R. Silke (Ninja 3: The Domination, Revenge of the Ninja), this takes the best of the venerable Cannon and throws in Italian stars with America talent, so Richard Lynch and Michael Berryman appear in the same movie as George Eastman and Virginia Bryant.